acbarrentine/chimera-md/readme.md

 will be discovered by the full-text indexer, however.

-A note about URLs: content inside your document root will be routed on the server through a common root directory called `/home` — this keeps them from potentially colliding with internal route names controlled by the server.
+A note about URLs: content inside your document root will be routed on the server through a common root path called `/home` — this keeps them from potentially colliding with internal route names controlled by the server.
 Supposing you had a folder structure like this:

-`/users/me/taxes` -> `/data/www/taxes`
+`/users/me/taxes` → `/data/www/taxes`

-The index.md file inside that folder would have an absolute URL of `/home/taxes/index.md`.
+The `index.md` file inside that folder would have an absolute URL of `/home/taxes/index.md`.
 In general, though, relative URLs are sufficient.
+The root `index.md`, for example, would refer to that document by `[Taxes](taxes/index.md)`.
 I find it comes up most often for image references.
 A file such as `/data/www/images/logo.png` would route as `/home/images/logo.png`

 ## Customizing the server